abhirupmjdr/CS6910_A1/README.md

 python train.py --wandb_entity myname --wandb_project myprojectname -nhl 4 -sz 64 -a "tanh"
 ```

+Given the following where in Name column two commands are given for each hyperparameters and also for dataset. you need write the commands followed by the arguments

 | Name                      | Default Value | Description                                                              |
 |---------------------------|---------------|--------------------------------------------------------------------------|